 With summer in full swing, the grills out, and people spending as much time outdoors as possible, we cannot have enough grilling recipes.

 This grilled plum and balsamic chicken checks all the boxes.
 It's sweet, slightly tangy, and made from freshly grilled plums.
 It really is delicious.

 I use the plums (black or red, but be aware that using black will result in a more berry-colored sauce), when they are just at their ripest- almost too ripe to eat is perfect timing.
 This means they are at their sweetest, and fullest of flavor.

 I used this sauce on chicken breast, but bone in pork chops and ribs.

 Make sure to always let your meat rest 5 minutes before cutting into it to allow the juices to distribute.

 - 4 plums red or black

-- 1 tbsp balsamic vinegar plus more for finishing
+- 1 tablespoon balsamic vinegar plus more for finishing

 - 5 cloves garlic peeled

 - 1 medium shallot peeled

-- 1 tbsp olive oil plus more for drizzling chicken
+- 1 tablespoon olive oil plus more for drizzling chicken

 - 1 tablespoon sugar

-- 1 tsp salt plus more for chicken
+- 1 teaspoon salt plus more for chicken

 - ⅛ tsp white pepper plus more for chicken